lyon-fnal/fillInWhen2Meet/Readme.md

 <Backspace Key>
 ```

 The `]` puts Julia into "Package mode".
-The `instantiate` will look at the enviroment definition and download and install the packages you need. `build PyCall` will ensure that the `PyCall.jl` library will use your Anaconda-like installation of python (the `instantiate` command will likely do that, but it doesn't hurt to build it again manually).
+The `instantiate` will look at the environment definition and download and install the packages you need. `build PyCall` will ensure that the `PyCall.jl` library will use your Anaconda-like installation of python (the `instantiate` command will likely do that, but it doesn't hurt to build it again manually).
 Finally, pressing the `<Backspace key>` on a new line will exit Package mode.

 You can leave Julia with `Control-D`.